gutenbergtools/gutenbergsite/site/attic/hart.md

 ## Read some of Michael's writings
-You can find a series of writings by Michael online in the [Public Library Blog Newsletter](http://worldlibrary.net/blog/post/2011/09/01/The-World-Public-Library-Blog-Newsletter-Volume-1-Number-25.aspx%7CWorld) - Page doesn't exist
+You can find a series of writings by Michael online in his [online pages](https://www.pglaf.org/hart].

 ## Remembrances
 [Birthday Remembrances](https://www.gutenberg.org/wiki/User:Jim_Berger) by friend Jim Berger.